Browse By Name

 :target

-Applies to element which being the target of the referring URI.
+Applies to the element which is the target of the current document's URI.

 Dynamic pseudo-classes